 In the series “Light After Loss,” Modern Loss’s Rebecca Soffer discusses ways to navigate the long arc of grief and loss.

-Do you ever feel taken by surprise when you find yourself deeply affected by a celebrity’s death?
+Do you ever feel taken by surprise when you find yourself deeply affected by a public figure’s death?
 You’re not alone at all.
-Grieving a public figure is very normal and deserves respect and validation.
+Grieving over someone you do not personally know is very normal and deserves respect and validation.

 In a recent “Light After Loss” Facebook Live episode, Modern Loss’ Rebecca Soffer and Alysha Lacey, program director for Dougy Center: the National Grief Center for Children and Families, talked about how public figures are connected to our own lives and the ways we can support both ourselves and young people affected by their deaths.